Analytics and central reporting for Azure Information Protection (public preview)

 Permissions required for Azure Information Protection analytics

-One of the following Azure AD administrator roles to access the Azure Information Protection analytics blade:
+You must have one of the following Azure AD administrator roles to access the Azure Information Protection analytics pane:

 To create your Log Analytics workspace or to create custom queries: